Structure, Optimality, and Symmetry in Shadow Unitary Inversion: Qubit shadow unitary inversion

-In this section, we present the circuit construction that reverses any qubit unitary $U$ under observable $Z$ by querying $3$ times of $U$, thereby proving Theorem \ref{main-thm} {which we restate here for clarity:} \maintheorem* \it{Proof sketch of Theorem~\ref{main-thm}.} Without loss of generality, we assume that $U$ is special, i.e. $\det U=1$.
+Here we present the circuit construction that reverses any qubit unitary $U$ under observable $Z$ by querying $3$ times of $U$, thereby proving Theorem \ref{main-thm} {which we restate here for clarity:} \maintheorem* \textit{Proof sketch of Theorem~\ref{main-thm}.} Without loss of generality, we assume that $U$ is special, i.e. $\det U=1$.
 For any unknown $2$-dimensional unitary $U$ and any unknown input state $\ket\psi$, there exist fixed quantum circuits $V_0,V_3\in \opr{U}(8)$, $V_1,V_2\in\opr{U}(16)$ satisfying

-where $P_0\coloneqq I,P_1\coloneqq X,P_2\coloneqq Y,P_3\coloneqq Z$,
+where $P_0:= I,P_1:= X,P_2:= Y,P_3:= Z$,

 Hence, after tracing the first three qubits in $\ket{\Psi_{\opr{IV}}}$, it derives a quantum circuit $\mathcal N_U$ satisfying

 \begin{proof}[Proof of Theorem~\ref{main-thm}] The circuit diagram is given by Fig. \ref{fig:decompose_comb}, while its correctness is shown by following calculation.
 We remark that, since the state is input to the last qubit of our circuit, in our calculation we track the evolution operator which, with a input state $\ket{\psi}$, acts on $I\otimes I\otimes I\otimes \ket{\psi}$ to get the output state.